vmware/photon/docs/photon-admin-guide.md

 For more information on using cloud-init user data on EC2, see [Running Commands on Your Linux Instance at Launch](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

-With Photon OS, you can also build cloud images on Google Compute Engine and other cloud providers; for more information, see [Compatible Cloud Images](https://github.com/vmware/photon/blob/master/docs/cloud-images.md).
+With Photon OS, you can also build cloud images on Google Compute Engine and other cloud providers; see [Compatible Cloud Images](https://github.com/vmware/photon/blob/master/docs/cloud-images.md).

 ### Running a Photon OS Machine on GCE